Xetibo/ReSet-Doc/sections/Prelude.typ

 #pagebreak()

 #subsubsection("Hourglass pattern")
-Using the hourglass pattern it is possible to provide a generalized ABI for which any language can be used to interact with a shared library based plugin system.
+Using the hourglass pattern it is possible to provide a generalized ABI for which any language can be used to interact with a shared library-based plugin system.
 In order to achieve this goal, the application implementing the plugin system needs to provide the entire API as a C API.
 This API can then be targeted by other languages without knowing the implementation details.
 For proprietary applications, this is specifically interesting, since they do not need to provide any other code apart from the C header file.